iTwin/itwinjs-core/test-apps/display-test-app/README.md

   * `priority=`: Display priority of the attachment in [-500,500].
 Defaults to zero.
   * `image=`: Display as a raster image, even if view is orthographic.
 Perspective views always draw as raster images.
   * `background=`: Preserve background color when drawing as a raster image.
-* **dta aspect skew decorator** *apply=0|1* - Toggle a decorator that draws a simple bspline curve based on the project extents, for testing the effect of aspect ratio skew on the curve stroke tolerance.
+* `dta aspect skew decorator` *apply=0|1* - Toggle a decorator that draws a simple bspline curve based on the project extents, for testing the effect of aspect ratio skew on the curve stroke tolerance.
 Use in conjunction with `fdt aspect skew` to adjust the skew.
 If `apply` is 0, then the skew will have no effect on the curve's level of detail; otherwise a higher aspect ratio skew should produce higher-resolution curve graphics.
-* **dta classifyclip selected** *inside* - Color code elements from the current selection set based on their containment with the current view clip.
+* `dta classifyclip selected` *inside* - Color code elements from the current selection set based on their containment with the current view clip.
 Inside - Green, Outside - Red, Overlap - Blue.
 Specify optional inside arg to only determine inside or outside, not overlap.
 Disable clip in the view settings to select elements outside clip, use clip tool panel EDIT button to redisplay clip decoration after processing selection.
 Use key-in again without a clip or selection set to clear the color override.
-* **dta grid settings** - Change the grid settings for the selected viewport.
+* `dta grid settings` - Change the grid settings for the selected viewport.
   * `spacing=number` Specify x and y grid reference line spacing in meters.
   * `ratio=number` Specify y spacing as current x * ratio.
   * `gridsPerRef=number` Specify number of grid lines to display per reference line.
   * `orientation=0|1|2|3|4` Value for GridOrientationType.
-* **dta model transform** - Apply a display transform to all models currently displayed in the selected viewport.
+* `dta model transform` - Apply a display transform to all models currently displayed in the selected viewport.
 Origin is specified like `x=1 y=2 z=3`; pitch and roll as `p=45 r=90` in degrees.
 Any argument can be omitted.
 Omitting all arguments clears the display transform.
 Snapping intentionally does not take the display transform into account.
+* `dta viewport sync *viewportId1* *viewportId2* - Synchronize the contents of two viewports, specifying them by integer Id displayed in their title bars.
+Omit the Ids to disconnect two previously synchronized viewports.

 ## Editing